sjaehn/BJumblr/README.md

 Running
 -------
-After the installation Carla, Ardour and any other LV2 host should automatically detect B.SEQuencer.
+After the installation Carla, Ardour and any other LV2 host should automatically detect B.Noname.

 If jalv is installed, you can also call it
 ```